 The Series 2000 Surge Suppressors are in-line protection devices designed to cover the power supply and RS-485 communication wiring between a remote sensor and a terminal processing unit.
 The Model 2261R4 surge suppressor is shown at left.

 (Please include all of the specifications from the Configuration Options below on your RFQ)

-A power-indicating LED brightens when a minimum 10 VDC is present and darkens with crowbar activation.
+A power-indicating LED brightens when a minimum of 10 VDC is present and darkens with crowbar activation.

-The Model 2301 surge suppressor (at right) has the additional feature of communication-indicating LEDs for RS485 trasmit-receive signals.
-This features is very useful when troubleshooting field communications.
+The Model 2301 surge suppressor (at right) has the additional feature of communication-indicating LEDs for RS485 transmit-receive signals.
+This feature is very useful when troubleshooting field communications.

 The Model 2304 surge suppressor is shown below.